 Just a little something to ponder …

 We were heartbroken.
 In my grief, I was also heartbroken for Joe, his sister, and their grandmother.
-At this point in my story, we had no idea how the loss of my mother-in-law and Joshua would impact our lives.
+At this point in our story, we had no idea how the loss of my mother-in-law and Joshua would impact our lives.
 We knew they were huge losses and it wouldn’t be easy.
-And all of this happened in our first year of marriage too.
+And not only was it during the Thanksgiving and Christmas holidays, but it all happened in our first year of marriage too.

 Grief sucks.
 It does.
 Really bad.

-Eventually, life resumes some kind of normal, but I had to accept that it’s just a new kind of normal.
+Eventually, life resumes to some kind of normal, but I had to accept that it’s just a NEW kind of normal.

 “For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.” ~Romans 8:38

-Thank the Lord for His love and comfort.
+I thank the Lord for His love and comfort.
 Nothing will separate us from His love.
 Nothing.
 He loves us with an unconditional, all-encompassing, everlasting love.
 A love I can’t even hardly fathom.
-Nothing I do, or have done, will ever change His love for me.
-He just wants me to choose to love Him and seek Him first.
+Nothing I do or have done will ever change His love for me or you.
+He just wants us to choose to love Him and seek Him first in all things.